The CURTIS Family of Scituate, Plymouth, MA and Bucksport, Hancock, ME

 Children of Thomas Curtis and Ruth Wade:

 1. Thomas Curtis was born on 8 Dec 1729 in Scituate.
-[Ref] He is possibly the Thomas who married Mrs. Lucy (Lusannah) Baily on 25 Oct.
+[Ref] He married Lucy (Susannah) Baily on 25 Oct.
 1759 in Scituate.
+[Ref] Susanna was the daughter of William and Judith (Booth) Baily.
+[Ref, p.
+215] She died in Nov 1774 in Scituate.
 [Ref]

 2. Jael Curtis was born on 29 Jun 1732 in Scituate.
 [Ref] She married Obadiah Lincoln on 19 Aug 1755 in Scituate.
 [Ref]

 3. Eli Curtis was born on 12 Aug 1733 in Scituate.
 He married first Mrs. Desire Turner.
-He married second Mrs. Elizabeth Baily.
+He married second Elizabeth Baily.
 He married third Bathsheba Nichols.

 4. Ruth Curtis was born on 28 Sep 1735 in Scituate.
-[Ref] She died there on 7 May 1750.
+[Ref] She died there on 7 May 1750, age 15.
 [Ref]

 5. Marcy Curtis was baptised on 6 Aug 1738 in Scituate.
 [Ref]